 Does tahini need to be refrigerated? 🥶

-If you are, however, wondering if your tahini has gone bad, it is probably not one of your staple foods.
+But if you are reading this and wondering if your tahini has gone bad, it is probably not a staple food.
 So, the fridge may be the best storage place for your opened container.

-In cold environs, it will stay flavorful for at least 6 months, and could possibly be useful for a year or longer.
+In cold environs, it stays flavorful for at least 6 months, and maybe up to a year or longer.

 Most tahini, whether in a jar, plastic bottle, or tin, has instructions on the label to "refrigerate after opening."